Culture of Tajikistan

-The culture of Tajikistan has developed over several thousand years.
+The culture of Tajikistan has developed over thousands of years.
 Tajik culture can be divided into two areas, Metropolitan and Kuhiston (Highland).
 Modern city centres include Dushanbe (the capital), Khudjand, Kulob, and Panjikent.

 Religion

 Zoroastrianism had been adopted by Persian emperors as a state religion, and was practiced in Central Asia as well.
 It eventually declined after the Arab conquests.
 The largest celebration in Tajikistan to come from the pre-Islamic period is Navruz, which means "New Day".
 It is held on March 21 or 22, when the cultivation of the land starts.
 During Navruz, many families visit relatives, throw out old belongings, clean the house, and play field games.
 Special dishes are also served.
-Other pre-Islamic Tajik traditions like fire jumping, dancing round the fire, and fighting 'devils' with fire, still occur in the more remote regions.
+Other pre-Islamic Tajik traditions like fire jumping, dancing around the fire, and fighting 'devils' with fire, still occur in the more remote regions.

-Tajikistan's government has shown intolerance of some religious faiths, such as Jehovah's Witnesses, and has demolished religious buildings.

 Cuisine

 Tajik cuisine has much in common with Uzbek, Afghan, Russian, and Iranian.
 It is known for dishes such as kabuli pulao, qabili palau, and samanu.
 The national food and drink are plov and green tea, respectively.

 Traditional Tajikistani meals begin with small dishes of dried fruit, nuts, and halva, followed by soup and meat, and finished with plov.
 Tea accompanies every meal, and is often served between meals as a gesture of hospitality.
 It is often drunk unsweetened.
 Tajik cuisine offers a large variety of fruit, meat, and soup dishes.